Electric-Coin-Company/zcash-android-wallet-sdk/docs/Setup.md

 ### Debug Signing
 By default, the application is signed by the developers automatically generated debug signing key.
 In a team of developers, it may be advantageous to share a debug key so that debug builds can access key-restricted services such as Firebase or Google Maps.
 For such a setup, the path to a shared debug signing key can be set with the property `ZCASH_DEBUG_KEYSTORE_PATH`.

+### Benchmarking
+This section provides information about available benchmark tests integrated in this project as well as how to use them.
+Currently, we support macrobenchmark tests run locally as described in the Android [documentation](https://developer.android.com/topic/performance/benchmarking/benchmarking-overview).

+We provide dedicated benchmark test module `demo-app-benchmark-test` for this.
+If you want to run these benchmark tests against our demo application, make sure you have a physical device connected with Android SDK level 29, at least.
+Select `benchmark` build variant for this module.
+Make sure that other modules are set to benchmark type too.
+The benchmark tests can be run with Android Studio run configuration `ui-benchmark-test:connectedZcashmainnetBenchmarkAndroidTest`.
+Running the benchmark test this way automatically provides benchmarking results in Run panel.
+Or you can run the tests manually from the terminal with `./gradlew connectedZcashmainnetBenchmarkAndroidTest` and analyze results with Android Studio's Profiler or [Perfetto](https://ui.perfetto.dev/) tool, as described in this Android [documentation](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview#access-trace).

+**Note**: We've enabled benchmarking also for emulators, although it's always better to run the tests on a real physical device.
+Emulator benchmark improvements might not carry over to a real user's experience (or even regress real device performance).

 ### Firebase Test Lab
 This section is optional.